 You need to be approved by a hotel brand before you can operate under their flag.
 The only way to get approved is to have a deal, so it tends to be an ongoing conversation.
 If you are a first-time hotel owner and you’re in the process of buying a Courtyard by Marriott, you’re probably going to start talking to the Marriott team early on about what your plans are, what you’re hoping to accomplish, and how you’re hoping to do it.

 As an example, if you’ve never operated a hotel before, the Marriott teams might tell you that based on your financial situation they can approve you as an owner of a Courtyard, but given your experience, they cannot approve you as an operator.
-You’re going to need to hire a third-party operator from our list of pre-approved existing Courtyard operators in order to get the deal done.
+You’re going to need to hire a third-party hotel management company from our list of pre-approved existing Courtyard operators in order to get the deal done.

 If you’re an existing hotel owner and operator looking to break into a new brand family, what typically happens is when you go for that approval, you’ll sit down and you’ll present a whole lot of information about your existing portfolio, what brands they are, how large the hotels are, how they perform on a relative revenue basis, how their guest satisfaction scores perform.

 Essentially what you’re doing is you’re selling your skills to Marriott or Hilton or Hyatt as a steward of their property.
 When 99% of the country stays in a Hilton Garden Inn, they don’t know or care that someone else owns it and someone else operates it.
 So your role is to be a steward of their brand, as much as it is to make money as an owner and an operator.